kesettle/project3/README.md

     ##    0    1
     ## 1707  392

-According to this table, we see that approximately one fifth of the articles in our data are published on the weekend.
+According to the table,  we will see the frequency count of the articles published during weekdays or on weekend for each channel.

 ## Scatter plots